lubomir1618/urlShortener/README.md

 Internet address shortening tool.
 Allows to specify own link or it is generated automatically.

-Written in Typescript at frontend and backend.
-Server part is nodejs and uses Express framework.
+Client part is written in  Typescript.
+Server part is Node.js and uses Express framework.

 ## Develop